paveldikov/paveldikov.github.io/registry.en.md

 The most important gift to us is sharing our special day with you; we really appreciate the effort you're making to join us.

-Should you still wish to contribute, we would be delighted if you wanted to contribute to our honeymoon.
+Should you still wish to contribute, we would be delighted with any contribution towards our honeymoon.
 We are planning to go to South America, with visits to Argentina and Brazil including the Iguazu/Iguaçu falls.

 We have registered with